 I checked out a few videos about this oven… I was impressed.
 I called Valery over and within a New York minute, we decided to make the leap.

-This bad boy is rather big, weighting in at 110 pounds, but to us it was a much better option then the small tabletop versions or a permanent built pizza oven in our backyard.
-The Blackstone is considered portable, and does have wheels, but you would need a truck to transport it to a different location.
+This bad boy is rather big, weighing in at 110 pounds, but to us, it was a much better option than the small tabletop versions or a permanently built pizza oven in our backyard.
+The Blackstone is considered portable and does have wheels, but you would need a truck to transport it to a different location.

 Our oven arrived promptly, but upon opening the box we discovered that the ceramic pizza stones that go inside were broken and the supporting frame was bent so It could not be assembled.
 We contacted customer service and they promptly sent out another oven!
 Number two arrived more intact but we still had a broken stone.
 This was promptly remedied by Blackstone’s excellent customer service team and we had a new stone in no time.

 Here is our video about our Blackstone Pizza Oven

 Our friends love it too and we have had great pizza parties serving up our slices on our tapas plates.
 We had one party where we cooked up about 20 pizzas!
 At one get together, a friend was so impressed that they bought one for themselves on the spot and are enjoying it immensely.
 I tell everyone who will listen how great this thing is!